Best Sales Reporting Software for Startups 2026: 10 Tools Compared

 What's the best sales reporting software under $50/month?

-Pipedrive Essential ($14/mo), HubSpot Starter ($45/mo), and ConnectSafely Pro ($39/mo) all offer comprehensive reporting under $50/month.
+Pipedrive Essential ($14/mo), HubSpot Starter ($45/mo), and ConnectSafely Pro (from USD $10/month) all offer comprehensive reporting under $50/month.
 Choose based on your primary sales channel: Pipedrive for general pipeline, HubSpot for inbound, ConnectSafely for LinkedIn.

 Do I need AI-powered sales reporting as a startup?